tomgeorge/devbox/README.md

 Running `build.sh` builds the docker image.

 `make dev` runs the image and grabs voulmes from a gopath and ssh_keys image (to be automated)

+for now just run `make dev_ssh`, it assumes the ssh key image is there and not the git/go/minikube/kube volumes